 EPA and Federal Partners

 - Radon by EPA contains information about sources of radon in the environment and the risks that radon creates for the public.
 Including: Find which radon zone you live in.

 - The Reduce Chemical and Environmental Contaminant Hazards component of EPA's model school environmental health program offers strategies to limit radon exposure.

 - Radon Information for Kids, Students and Teachers by EPA lists resources for learning about radon, such as videos, games, contests, suggestions for science projects and more.

 - Radon Prevention in the Design and Construction of Schools and Other Large Buildings by EPA provides detailed instructions for the six essential steps for designing and installing active soil depressurization systems, a common method for lowering radon levels.

-- Sensible Steps for Healthier School Environments by EPA provides an overview of issues related to radon in schools.
+- Sensible Steps for Healthier School Environments section on radon by EPA provides an overview of issues related to radon in schools.